-215 4 Northern Hemisphere Z' Index Blocking Climatology
+4 Northern Hemisphere $Z'$ Index Blocking Climatology

-4.1 Spatial Climatology
+185 4.1 Spatial Climatology

-Before examining the transients that maintain blocks in the ATL and PAC domains, a climatology of NH blocking using the Z' (from Eq.
+Before examining the transients that maintain blocks in the ATL and PAC domains, a climatology of NH blocking using the $Z'$ (from Eq.
 1) index is presented to motivate the selection of these two regions.
-Figure 5 shows the percentage of blocked days in winter, spring, summer, and autumn for the Northern Hemisphere.
-The spatial distribution of blocking frequency is consistent with many previous studies that utilise Z500 anomalies as a block detection algorithm for block detection (e.g., Barriopedro et al., 2010; Schiemann et al., 2017; Woollings et al., 2018).
+Figure 4 shows the percentage of blocked days in winter, spring, summer, and autumn for the Northern Hemisphere.
+The spatial distribution of blocking frequency is consistent with many previous studies that utilise Z500 anomalies as a block detection algorithm (e.g., Barriopedro et al., 2010; Schiemann

+- 190 et al., 2017; Woollings et al., 2018).
 Blocking occurs most frequently in three regions: the Northeast Pacific/Northwest North America, Northeast Atlantic/Western Europe, and Scandianvia/Ural Mountains.
-The effect of considering the climatological stationary wave features ($\overline{Z}$) is noticeable here by comparing Fig. 5 with that of Liu et al. (2018) where $\overline{Z}$ is not considered (their Fig. 9).
-Climatological blocking frequencies as measured using the Z' index are 15-20 percentage points less frequent in the Pacific and Atlantic maxima than in Liu et al. (2018) (climatological frequency of 16% vs 30%).

-Climatological blocking frequency also varies seasonally.
+The effect of considering the climatological stationary wave features ( $\overline{Z}$ ) is noticeable here by comparing Fig. 4 with that of Liu et al. (2018) where $\overline{Z}$ is not considered (their Fig. 9).
+Climatological blocking frequencies as measured using the $Z'$ index are 15-20 percentage points less frequent in the Pacific and Atlantic maxima than in Liu et al. (2018) (climatological frequency of 16% vs 30%). - 195 Climatological blocking frequency also varies seasonally.
 Blocking is most frequent in winter and least frequent in summer, with spring and autumn having intermediate blocking frequencies.
 A few block detection methods instead find that summer contains the most blocked days and winter the fewest, for example when using a method that follows the jet stream (Barnes et al., 2012), or when classifying Euro-Atlantic circulation patterns through weather regimes (Büeler et al., 2021).
-However many methods agree with the result presented here that summer blocking is less frequent than winter blocking (e.g. Dole and Gordon, 1983; Barriopedro et .Although summer may anecdotally be more anticyclonic in the mid-latitudes than in the winter, summer blocks (Wiedenmann et al., 2002), and anticyclones more generally (Pepler et al., 2019), tend to be weaker than their winter counterparts.
-This results in fewer summeranticyclones meeting the strength threshold to be classified as blocks and the resultant lower climatological blocking frequency The seasonal variation in blocking frequency found in many previous studies (e.g. Dole and Gordon, 1983; Barriopedro et al., 20 is also reproduced here, with blocking being most common in winter and least common in summer.
+However many methods agree with the result presented here that summer blocking is less frequent than winter blocking (e.g. Dole and Gordon, 1983; Barriopedro et al., 2010; Schiemann et al., 2017; Woollings et al., 2018).
+Although summer may anecdotally - be more anticyclonic in the mid-latitudes than in the winter, summer blocks (Wiedenmann et al., 2002), and anticyclones more generally (Pepler et al., 2019), tend to be weaker than their winter counterparts.
+This results in fewer summer anticyclones meeting the strength threshold to be classified as blocks and the resultant lower climatological blocking frequency.